Milligan White Family History

 Immigration to Canada

 Robert Milligan, Sarah Hastings Milligan, and their two sons James and William came to Canada on board the Belvidera, leaving Liverpool in March and arriving in New York May 30, 1836, after eight weeks of sailing.
 Accompanying them on the voyage was Sarah’s sister Jane, married to David Haistings (or Hastings) and their four children.
 According to Jane Hastings’ account in the Ennotsville history (hastings_family_history_nicholtwp) they encountered severe storms in the Atlantic Ocean and were driven back one hundred and fifty miles in one night’s storm.
 Unlike their siblings who went to Australia two years later, the Canadian-bound families arrived without any deaths (so far as is known).
-There is some discussion that a son Archibald died on board the voyage, but given the birth of William in November, 1835, this seems very unlikely.
+There is some discussion that a son Archibald died on board the voyage, but given the birth of William in November, 1835, this seems unlikely.

 The two families had to make their way from New York to Upper Canada.
 They were towed down the canal with horses to Rochester,then to Lake Ontario and finally arrived in Hamilton.
 The journey from Hamilton to Guelph was made by ox cart – arriving in June, 1836.